 The coronavirus is predicted to stay in our lives well into 2021.
 Therefore, the importance of cross-functional collaboration cannot be denied.
 This blog post discusses the best ways to build a cross-functional collaboration culture across the organization.

-when people from different functional expertise or from different job functions come together to work towards a common goal or project.
+Basically, cross-functional collaboration occurs when people from different functional expertise or job functions come together to work towards a common goal or project.

-There are very few projects that can be completed by one person or the same team.
-Employees from different areas and expertise have to come together to solve problems or implement new solutions.
+Very few projects can be completed by one person or the same team.
+Employees from different areas and with different levels of expertise have to come together to solve problems or implement new solutions.

-With a crisis such as COVID-19, the collaboration among employees and the team is even more critical.
-The pandemic has affected every business and every facet of the operations, including production, sales, marketing, customer support, etc. So, this requires cross-functional work and teams from HR, legal, marketing, communication, IC to build a solid strategy to overcome the COVID-19 crisis.
+Collaboration among employees and the team is even more critical during a crisis such as COVID-19.
+The pandemic has affected every business and every facet of operations, including production, sales, marketing, customer support, etc. This requires cross-functional work and teams from HR, legal, marketing, communication, and IC to build a solid strategy to overcome the COVID-19 crisis.

-Various people with different skillsets and talents working on the same project has many benefits.
+Various people with different skill sets and talents working on the same project have many benefits.
 With multiple backgrounds, every individual contribution is imperative as they look at situations from their unique perspective.
-Although there are definitely some challenges of building and implementing a cross-functional collaboration, enterprises and businesses have realized the importance of implementing it across their operations.
+Although there are definitely some challenges in building and implementing a cross-functional collaboration, enterprises, and businesses have realized the importance of implementing it across their operations.

-As mentioned above, people from different backgrounds and skillset look at problems with their own unique perspectives shaped by their own experience.
+As mentioned above, people from different backgrounds and skill sets look at problems with their own unique perspectives shaped by their own experiences.
 With cross-functional collaboration, teams are most likely to develop innovative solutions compared to people or groups working in silos.

 With practices like brainstorming and idea generation, cross-functional collaboration results in productivity and success.